The difference between import and from import in Python is:

-Using from import can save you from repeating the module name when you need to refer to it many times in the code.
+Using from import can save you from repeating the module name when you need to use its code many times in your code project.

 When Use ‘import’ and When ‘from import’

 Use from import when you want to save yourself from typing the module name over and over again.
-In other words, when referring to a member of the module many times in the code.
+In other words, use from import when referring to a member of the module many times in the code.

 Use import when you want to use multiple members of the module.